Empire of Vietnam

-The Empire of Vietnam was a short-lived puppet state of Imperial Japan between March 11 and August 25, 1945.
-It was a member of the Greater East Asia Co-Prosperity Sphere.
-It was ruled by the Nguyễn dynasty and created when Emperor Bảo Đại declared independence for Vietnam (Tonkin and Annam) from French protection.
+The Empire of Vietnam was a short-lived sponsored state of Imperial Japan between March 11 and August 30, 1945.
+It was a member of the Greater East Asia Co-Prosperity Sphere and was ruled by the Nguyễn dynasty.
+The Empire was proclaimed when Emperor Bảo Đại declared independence for Vietnam (Tonkin and Annam) from French protection.
 At the end of its existence, on 14 August 1945, the empire also successfully reclaimed Cochinchina as part of Vietnam.

 History

 Announcement of the independence of the Empire of Vietnam, reported on Sài Gòn newspaper.

 On March 10, 1945, Masayuki Yokoyama, a senior Japanese diplomat, entered the royal palace to tell Bảo Đại that Tokyo expected him to head a government dedicated to 'maintaining social order.'
 Yokoyama also told him that Japan "was prepared to acknowledge an Annamite declaration of independence within the Greater East Asia Co-Prosperity Sphere.
 Undoubtedly much relieved, Bảo Đại instructed Phạm Quỳnh, his minister of the interior (and de facto premier), to draft a proclamation in French and show it to Yokoyama, who found it proper except for a clause expressing gratitude to the Japanese armed forces.
 That passage deleted, Phạm Quỳnh scheduled a meeting of the full cabinet for the next morning, 11 March, where he read out the text solemnly in the presence of the monarch.
 The 'government of Vietnam' abrogated the 1884 protectorate treaty signed with the French, proclaimed its independence, and affirmed its determination to collaboration with Japan."
+The Trần Trọng Kim Cabinet was established on 17 April 1945.